pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 > - **Full**: indicates that using this driver or ORM does not have any known issues.
 > - **Verified**: indicates that using this driver or ORM might get errors because of compatibility differences between TiDB and MySQL.
 >
-> You can get more information on [Third-Party Tools Supported by TiDB](/develop/dev-guide-third-party-support.md).
+> For more information, refer to [Third-Party Tools Supported by TiDB](/develop/dev-guide-third-party-support.md).

 TiDB is highly compatible with the MySQL protocol but some features are incompatible with MySQL.